04. Web Scraping & APIs

 Web Scraping

-• Scraping: Using tools to gather data you can see on a webpage
+• Scraping: using tools to gather data you can see on a webpage

-• Two main technologies to build a webpage:
+Two technologies that build every webpage:

 • HTML (Hypertext Markup Language) – structure of the page

-HTML
+HTML basics

-\[\underbrace{\text{<p>}}_{\text{start tag}} \underbrace{\text{this is a paragraph}}_{\text{HTML element}} \underbrace{\text{</p>}}_{\text{close tag}}\]
+\[\underbrace{\text{<p>}}_{\text{start tag}} \underbrace{\text{this is a paragraph}}_{\text{content}} \underbrace{\text{</p>}}_{\text{close tag}}\]

 <!DOCTYPE html>